mozilla/payments-ui/README.md

 ## Styleguide

-**Note: the styleguide is in need of an update since the switch to react**
+**Note: the styleguide is in need of an update since the switch to react.**

 The styleguide is based on the styles and templates that live in the tree.